 Why are my cat's eyelids red?

 If your cat’s inner eyelids (conjunctiva) are red, this means they are inflamed and sore.
 This is known as conjunctivitis.
-Conjunctivitis is usually caused by a bacterial or viral infection.
-Yet trauma can also be a trigger, and requires treatment by a veterinarian.
+Conjunctivitis is usually caused by a bacterial or viral infection, but trauma can also trigger it and require treatment by a veterinarian.

 Can you see a cat's inner eyelid?

 In a normal cat, you will struggle to see the third eyelid.
 You might see it protract slightly when your cat blinks, yawns or when they first wake up.
-Straight after, it should go back to the normal position in the inner corner of the eye.
+Straight after, it should return to the normal position in the inner corner of the eye.

 Why is my cat's third eyelid showing and they have diarrhoea?

 The third eyelid can show due to any feeling of ill health.
-But a condition known as Haw’s Syndrome can cause diarrhoea and third eyelid protrusion in cats.
+However, a condition known as Haw’s Syndrome can cause diarrhoea and third eyelid protrusion in cats.
 Much is unknown about it, but it has been speculatively suggested that it is associated with either tapeworm or intestinal viral infections in young cats.
-Most of the time it is mild and cats recover with supportive treatment from their veterinarian over the course of several weeks.
+Most of the time, it is mild, and cats recover with supportive treatment from their veterinarian over the course of several weeks.

 Why is my cat's third eyelid showing and they are lethargic?

-When your cat is unwell, their third eyelids may protrude and they may act lethargic.
-It is unknown why the third eyelids protrude.
-Yet it is thought to be because there is a dysfunction in the nerves that tell the third eyelids to stay in place.
-If your cat is lethargic and has protruding third eyelids, you should take your cat to the vet, as there are many potential causes that need treatment.
+When your cat is unwell, its third eyelids may protrude, and it may act lethargic.
+It is unknown why the third eyelids protrude, but it is thought to be because there is a dysfunction in the nerves that tell the third eyelids to stay in place.
+If your cat is lethargic and has protruding third eyelids, you should take it to the vet, as there are many potential causes that need treatment.

 Why is my cat's third eyelid showing and they are sneezing?

 Upper respiratory tract infections can cause third-eyelid protrusion and sneezing.
 These infections can be part of the ‘cat flu’ complex.
-You should take your cat to the vet, if they are showing these signs, as cat flu can have serious consequences if left untreated, both in the short-term and over the lifetime of your cat.
+You should take your cat to the vet, if they are showing these signs, as cat flu can have serious consequences if left untreated, both in the short-term and over your cat's lifetime.

 Is my cat's third eyelid due to stress?

-Stress in itself does not cause the third eyelids to protrude.
+Stress does not cause the third eyelid to protrude.
 What may have happened is that cat flu can be caused by viruses that stay latent in the body.

 At times of stress, the virus becomes active again and causes ill health and third eyelid protrusion.
-Therefore, if your cat has had an episode of cat flu before, you should try to keep their environment as stress-free as possible, through the use of pheromone diffusers and making a conscious effort not to make drastic changes to their living environment.
+Therefore, if your cat has had an episode of cat flu before, you should try to keep its environment as stress-free as possible by using pheromone diffusers and making a conscious effort not to make drastic changes to its living environment.

 Why is my cat's third eyelid swollen?

-If your cat’s third eyelid is protruding and seems swollen, this might be a condition known as cherry eye.
+If your cat’s third eyelid protrudes and seems swollen, this might be a condition known as cherry eye.
 Cherry eye is more common in dogs than cats, yet certain breeds, such as the Burmese, are prone to it.

-There is a gland in the third eyelid and when this becomes swollen, it turns the third eyelid inside out.
-This interferes with the function of the third eyelid.
-Medical management with eye drops is rarely successful and most cases need to be surgically repositioned.
+A gland in the third eyelid swells when it becomes swollen, turning the third eyelid inside out, which interferes with its function.
+Medical management with eye drops is rarely successful, and most cases need to be surgically repositioned.

 Why is my cat's inner eyelid stuck?